palladius/genai-googlecloud-scripts/24-gemini25-games/05-multilanguage-word-game/README.md

 3. If my finger touches any of those 4 letters, uncolor all letters and swap A with the touched letter.

 Maybe this different behaviour can have its own code and might be easier to test.
 Just an idea.

+## 1.5.0 and it works

+AND IT WORKS!
+YES!
+One last thing.
+I'd like to separate business logic from words.
+Can we move the `const words` somewhere else?
+You choose whatever it makes more sense!
+Could be another .js or a JSON file.
+Ideally we can take it locally (/words.js or /words.json).
+If this doesnt like, we can also pick it from Github as a public resource.
+Tell me which implementation you prefer and why so I learn something new.
+I'm not a great JS or clientside developer, I'm just used to ServerSide coding.